eventjet/test-double/doc/TestLogger.md

 Matches log records where a specific context key exists and its value satisfies the provided matcher.

 The `$valueMatcher` is a callable that receives the value and returns `true` or an error message string.
+You can use the matchers from [Matchers.md](Matchers.md) or write custom ones.

 ```php
 // Check if user_id exists and equals 123